jentery/mdia200v6/worksheet1.md

 You should [download the worksheet](mdia200v6Worksheet1.docx) (DOCX format) and complete it in a word processor such as Microsoft Word, Google Docs, OpenOffice, LibreOffice, or Pages for Mac.

+Note that this page contains information (including information about how we'll assess your responses) that does *not* appear in the downloadable worksheet.
+We thus recommend reading this entire page before you start the assignment.

 ## Format

 This open-book worksheet contains *five* prompts.
 You should respond to *four* of them.
 If you respond to all five, then we will mark the first four.